 Too often, teens are slighted when it comes to library programs and materials.
 Many children stop using libraries when they enter adolescence.
 It doesn’t have to end there, but the approach may need to evolve.
 For example, enlisting teens as volunteers to assist with summer reading programming keeps them involved with libraries.
 The key is also in designing a summer program to meet teens’ interests.

 There are four traits that all stages of teen development have in common:

-Teens are working to gain independence.
+- Independence.
 By offering library cards and guaranteeing the confidentiality of the teen’s library usage, giving instruction in how to use library resources independently, and offering the opportunity to volunteer on projects for which they are responsible, the library gives teens chances to assert their independence.

-Teens are seeking excitement.
+- Excitement.
 While in the past, libraries may not have been synonymous with excitement, new ideas in programming and young adult spaces can offer teens a great deal of stimulation.

 - Identity.
 Reading can help teens to discover possible futures for themselves.
 Therefore, a strong teen reader’s advisory program, complete with both fiction and nonfiction, can help teens fully explore their potential.
 Additionally, programs that help teens to share their interests with others can strengthen their self-esteem and give them opportunities to explore other possibilities.

 - Acceptance.
 When the library provides a space for teens, a positive experience, and a welcoming environment, it is acknowledging their worth.